Old Cocoa Florida Since 1882

 The older sister of the Space Coast.

 Cocoa was a citrus-shipping town before NASA arrived.
 Settled in the 1860s, incorporated in 1882, anchored by the Porcher House, S.F.
-Travis Hardware (opened 1885), and a Victorian-era downtown that survived urban renewal.
-This is the mainland story, told from primary sources.
+Travis Hardware opened in 1885, and a Victorian-era downtown that survived urban renewal.
+This is the mainland story.

 From the archive